fommil/fpmortals/manuscript/main-text.md

   def distinctE[A: Equal](fa: F[A]): IList[A] = ...
   def distinctBy[A, B: Equal](fa: F[A])(f: A => B): IList[A] =
 ~~~~~~~~

+`distinct` is implemented more efficiently than `distinctE` because it
+can make use of ordering.

+`distinctBy` allows grouping by the result of applying a function to
+the elements.
+For example, grouping names by their first letter.
+If
+you find yourself using `splitBy` but throwing away the common data,
+you probably meant to use `distinctBy`.

+We can make further use of `Order` by extracting the minimum or
+maximum element (or both extrema) including variations using the `Of`
+or `By` pattern to first map to another type or to use a different
+type to do the order comparison.

 {lang="text"}
 ~~~~~~~~